xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 - choose to hide front matter when embedding other notes, even if “show YAML front matter” is switched on for the notes
 - Multiple hotkeys for one action
-- In links, update also headings when their name is changes
+- In links, update also headings when their name is changed
 - Tags aliases (e.g. &num;place == &num;places)

 <br>